-For iPads that are purchased outside of the Learning Technology Plan (LTP), use the following guidelines to facilitate a hardware repair.
+For iPads that are purchased outside of the Learning Technology Program (LTP), use the following guidelines to facilitate a hardware repair.

 To determine if the iPad is supported by the LTP, take a look at the asset tag on the back of the device.
 Asset tags that are BLUE are LTP purchases and will have the entire repair process facilitated by District Technology Services (DTS).
 If the asset tag is RED, GREEN or if no asset tag was issued, then the iPad is not an LTP purchase and should use the directions below.

 Note: The process of shipping and return from repair of an iPad may take up to three weeks depending on which vendor is used.

 To begin the process, submit a Help Desk Work Request.

 A St. Vrain Valley School District Technology Services Technician will: